Gentoo penguin: Predators

-In the sea, leopard seals, sea lions and killer whales are all predators of the gentoo.
-On land, no predators of full-grown, healthy gentoo penguins exist.
+In the sea, leopard seals, sea lions, and killer whales are all predators of the gentoo.
+On land, there are no predators of full-grown, healthy gentoo penguins.
 Skuas and giant petrels regularly kill many chicks and steal eggs; petrels kill injured and sick adult gentoos.
 Various other seabirds, such as the kelp gull and snowy sheathbill, also snatch chicks and eggs.
 Skuas on King George Island have been observed attacking and injuring adult gentoo penguins in apparent territorial disputes.

 Conservation status

 The population of Pygoscelis papua in the maritime Antarctic is rapidly increasing.
-Due to regional climate changes, they colonise previously inaccessible territories southwards.
-As of 2019, the IUCN Red List lists the gentoo as least concerned with a stable population trend, although rapid declines in some key areas are believed to be driving a moderate overall decline in the species population.
+Due to regional climate change, they colonise previously inaccessible territories to the south.
+As of 2019, the IUCN Red List lists the gentoo as least concerned with a stable population trend.
+However, rapid declines in some key areas are believed to be driving a moderate overall decline in the species population.
 Examples include Bird Island, South Georgia, where the population has fallen by two-thirds over 25 years.
-Many threats to this species, including pollution, hunting, fishing and human recreational activities continue to affect them.
+Many threats to this species, including pollution, hunting, fishing, and human recreational activities, continue to affect them.

 In popular culture

 The Linux distribution Gentoo Linux is named after the gentoo penguin.
-This is a nod to the fact that the penguin is the fastest swimming penguin, as Gentoo Linux aims to be a high-performance operating system.
+This refers to the penguin's status as the fastest-swimming penguin, as Gentoo Linux aims to be a high-performance operating system.
 The mascot for Linux in general is a penguin.

-The 2011 film adaption of Mr. Popper's Penguins features six gentoo penguins named Captain, Lovey, Loudy, Bitey, Stinky, and Nimrod.
+The 2011 film adaptation of Mr. Popper's Penguins features six gentoo penguins named Captain, Lovey, Loudy, Bitey, Stinky, and Nimrod.